How to Make a Frugal Christmas Dinner from the Pantry

 In days gone by, people didn’t spend hundreds of dollars for one day of holiday feasting, but now spending an entire month’s grocery budget on a fancy breakfast, appetizers, and a gargantuan feast is pretty much expected.
 Hosts try to assemble an elegant meal worthy of Martha Stewart and justify outrageously expensive luxury items at the grocery store because “it’s only once a year.”

-Here’s a mind-blowing number: in the UK, one article puts the average expenditure for Christmas day food at £133.70, or $202.32 (USD).
-I couldn’t find statistics for an average American Christmas food budget, but $202 is nearly an entire month’s worth of food for my family.
-On top of purchasing gifts and decorating for the holidays, can you really afford to blow your monthly budget for one day?
+Here’s a mind-blowing number: in the UK, one article puts the average expenditure for Christmas day food at £133.70, or $202.32 US dollars.
+Crazy! $202 is a couple of weeks’ worth of food for my family.
+On top of purchasing gifts and decorating for the holidays, can you really afford to blow your grocery budget for one day?

 No one wants to end the day feeling stressed and worried because so much money was spent.
 You can entertain family at Christmas dinner while staying within your budget.